What Is A Secure Browser?

 This provides today’s users with more control and options.
 It’s now possible to use plug-ins to fine-tune IE, Firefox and Chrome for privacy and security.
 However, some individuals believe that true security comes from having a browser that places its main focus on security and doesn’t offer extra features.

 The TOR browser is a good example of a platform that mainly focuses on security and privacy.
 However, this browser does have a tendency to slow down browsing speed along with other connectivity issues.
 It’s one of the reasons why many individuals will keep looking for new alternatives.

 When surfing the web, it’s almost impossible to achieve true privacy without utilizing a VPN.
+If you’re new to virtual private networks, rrad our “What is a VPN guide“.
 The only way this can be done is to isolate a device from connections that use public Wi-Fi, be extremely conscious when using a predetermined list of sites and services and lock the system down with an operating system that is open source.

 This list of browsers (and one plug-in) will not provide a 100 percent guarantee of real privacy.
 However, the safety features and security measures taken by each individual browser will help.